-SDV 114 - Strategies for Academic Success 3.0 Credit(s) Lecture 3
+SDV 114 - Strategies for Academic Success

 Strategies for Academic Success is meant to facilitate and promote academic success.
 The student is exposed to learning strategies focused on the classroom (test taking, note taking, time management, etc.) and beyond (changing habits, personal responsibility, etc.).
 The student is introduced to tools which will help him/her grow academically, personally, and professionally.
 This course is a wonderful opportunity to assist with transition to college and provides numerous strategies to create success in and out of the classroom.
 It is recommended the course be taken the first semester of the freshman year.